-Unpack the kit and read all the instructions.
+First, unpack the kit and read all the instructions.
 We quickly identified the seeds need to soak for over 6 hours in order to assist with the germination process.
 For our first round of seeds, we chose Red Cabbage & Tatsoi.

-When the seeds were ready, we filled our trays with the peat, wet it down as directed, then sprinkled the seeds over the top and placed the lids on.
+Second, when the seeds were ready, we filled our trays with the peat, wet it down as directed, then sprinkled the seeds over the top and placed the lids on.

-It was only a few days later that the seeds started emerging.
+And it was only a few days later that the seeds started emerging.
 We talked about the germination process and what we thought were the factors involved which gave the seeds life.
 The conversation focused around, light, water, and the lids protecting them as they started out.

 In no time at all our seeds had grown and were ready to use in the kitchen.

 - 1 orange, peeled and cubed I used a Rudy Red variant for colour.